 Statement on Medical Amnesty for Alcohol or Drug Emergencies

-● Cooperate with emergency medical assistance personnel and law enforcement officers.
+5. Cooperate with emergency medical assistance personnel and law enforcement officers.

-Students granted amnesty will be required to participate in an educational follow up process with university officials or meet other conditions in order to avoid creation of a student conduct record.
+Students granted amnesty will be required to participate in an educational follow-up process with the University or meet other conditions in order to avoid creation of a student conduct record.
 Parents may be notified of the incident.
 Repeated incidents by an individual may result in an elevated response from the University.
-Certain other university policies may extend amnesty in additional circumstances not described in this statement in instances of potential harm to others.
+Violation of other regulations such as vandalism, disrupting the peace, or sexual misconduct may still apply.